geocryology/globsim/README.md

     2. Go to your Profile->API Token, and copy it into **./user_input/rdams_token.txt**

 ## Run the Notebook
-_All paths in this section are given relative to the root of /GlobSim/DReaMIT_demo/._
+_All paths in this section are given relative to the root of /globsim/DReaMIT_demo/._

 _Depending on your Jupyter notebook interpreter, you might be prompted to install ipykernel too._

 _The downloaded DEM data is not included in GitHub due to large file size limits.
-However, the user should feel free to use the notebook to download them locally._
+However, the user should feel free to use the notebook to download the data locally._

 _The folder provides the reanalysis data, downloaded for a short time window.
 If the user wishes to download it for a longer time period, or different locations, they should feel free to modify the GlobSim configuration files in the ./user_input/ folder._